BradleyGilden/alx-backend-user-data/0x03-user_authentication_service/README.md

   Note that the method is private to the auth module and should NOT be used outside of it.

   ### Step 6

   In this task, you will implement the Auth.create_session method.
 It takes an email string argument and returns the session ID as a string.

   The method should find the user corresponding to the email, generate a new UUID and store it in the database as the user’s session_id, then return the session ID.

   ### step 7

   In this task, you will implement the Auth.get_user_from_session_id method.
 It takes a single session_id string argument and returns the corresponding User or None.

   If the session ID is None or no user is found, return None.
 Otherwise return the corresponding user.

+  ### Step 8

+  In this task, you will implement Auth.destroy_session.
+The method takes a single user_id integer argument and returns None.

+  The method updates the corresponding user’s session ID to None.

+  Remember to only use public methods of self._db
 * [app.py](app.py) -

   ### Step 1